brimdata/zync/design.md

 zapi load -use raw@main demo/consume-1.zson
 ```

-Now we can this aggregations to get the all of the disaggregated transactions
+Now we can run this to find all of the disaggregated transactions,
-re-aggregated by `txn` ID and compute that maximum `seqno` across the bundle:
+re-aggregate them by `txn` ID, and compute the maximum `seqno` across the bundle:
 ```
 zapi query "from raw | records:=collect(this),seqno:=max(seqno),done:=or(value.done) by txn:=value.txn"
 ```
 We want to apply ETL logic to the records that are ready to be processed
-(e.g., have `done` true) and we simply reach into the records array to
+(e.g., have `done` true) so we simply reach into the records array to
 create our new ETL'd record.
 We will put this in a file called `demo/etl.zed`:
 ```
 const customerIDs = |{